DevExpress-Examples/wpf-charts-create-real-time-chart/Readme.md

 # How to: Create a Real-Time Chart

-This example shows how to create a chart and update its data source at real time.
+This example shows how to create a chart and update its data source in real time.